dyhes/zulip/docs/testing/testing-with-django.md

 - to more precisely test the target code
 - to stub out calls to third-party services
-- to make it so that you can [run the Zulip tests on the airplane without wifi][no-internet]
+- to make it so that you can [run the Aloha tests on the airplane without wifi][no-internet]

 [no-internet]: testing.md#internet-access-inside-test-suites